Occasionally, I get a call or an email from a client who is in a panic.

 They naturally assume their ads run all the time.
-So surely there must be something wrong if they don’t see them.
+Surely there must be something wrong if they don’t see them.

-I’ll look into the issue because I know ads not running means losing out on potential business.
+I’ll investigate the issue because I know ads not running means losing out on potential business.

 What I often find is that there is a reason their ads aren't running and it's not because of any error.